Overview of IoT connectivity management platforms

 • setting data consumption limits,

-• real-time reporting on a SIM-level,
+• real-time reporting on a SIM level,

-• controlling and optimising connectivity costs,
+• controlling and optimizing connectivity costs,

 • aggregating data and SMS usage across all SIMs.